Nick-W-Otto/CSE3120-Lessons/Notes.md

 * The Setter and Getter methods are the buttons on the interface

 2.) __Abstraction__ is the process of setting the level of detail and complexity for wat is appropriate for the given task
     * A Driver only needs to interact with the steering, accelerator, and brakes of the car to drive, But a mechanic has a much more complex understanding of the car in order to repair and maintain it.
-Therefore the mechanic's abstraction of the car is more complex.
+Therefore, the mechanic's abstraction of the car is more complex.

+3.) __Aggregation__ This the process of grouping objects together.
+Objects exist independently of each-other, but changing one does not change the other of the group

+4.) __Composition__ Is the process of creating a complex object by creating several objects together
+    * A car is composed of an engine, transmission, starter, headlights, windshield, etc. Each of the car's objects have attributes and behaviours such as the engine's pistons, values and crack shaft/ If the car is missing an object from its composition the car no longer functions
+    * All Compositions are Aggregations but not all Aggregations are Compositions.
+Compositions have interdependence between aggregate objects.